 Long-term travellers tend to be very eco-conscious (if you ignore the amount of carbon they burn with their flights).
 I’ve even been at meals where vegans outnumber omnivores.

-When you’re around people who never want plastic straws in their drinks or plastic bags to carry their 7-11 snacks, you start to feel like you should decline these things too.
+When you’re around people who never want plastic straws in their drinks or plastic bags to carry their groceries, you start to feel like you should decline these things too.

 However, I could never be as extreme as the people who carry Nalgenes around everywhere, since I like having the option to go into any establishment at any time, and nightclubs will take away your water bottle at the entrance.
-It’s safer to carry a disposable one.
+It’s more convenient to carry a disposable one.

 I could also never be as extreme as the people who bring plastic tupperware containers around so that they don’t need to put their take-out fried rice in a styrofoam clamshell.
 I mean, at some point finding a place to wash your container is more effort than it’s worth.

 (But I’m still less than six months into my trip, so who knows how much more I could change…